jp1924/transformer-transducer/README.md

 I don't know how to verify it because the paper author,
 "train batch_size to 1024 in an environment where 64 TPU cores were set."

-I'm still working on it
+I've been working on it, but it can training.
 ```

 This repo is an implementation of Transformer-Transducer as a Hugging face.